April 29, 2025

 3. Using a Chrome browser extension to record your screen

-How to screen record on Chromebook using a keyboard shortcut
+How to screen record on Chromebook with shortcuts

-You can record screen activity on a Chromebook quickly and easily with a few keyboard shortcuts.
-Here’s how.
+You can record screen activity on a Chromebook quickly and easily with a few keyboard shortcuts or the built-in screen recorder.
+Here's how to capture whatever's happening on your screen.

 Image of Chromebook keyboard with screen recording shortcut